top of page

 The New South Wales Government proclaimed Goodna Cemetery as a Cemetery in 1859.

 The earliest tombstone dates back to 1864, but the first recorded burial did not occur until 1873.
-In the 1940s bodies of former patients were exhumed and relocated to the Goodna Cemetery.
-In 1970 the remaining headstones at the Asylum were also transferred to the Goodna Cemetery.
-In 2024 more headstones were found amongst vegetation away from the current and were moved to where the current headstones have been grouped.
-At one point a number of the original metal grave number indicators that came from the original cemetery were gathered together and placed in two groupings to commemorate the patients.
+In the 1940s, bodies of former patients were exhumed and relocated to the Goodna Cemetery.
+In 1970, the remaining headstones at the Asylum were also transferred to the Goodna Cemetery.
+In 2024, more headstones were found amongst vegetation away from the current location and were moved to where the current headstones have been grouped.
+At one point, a number of the original metal grave number indicators that came from the original cemetery were gathered together and placed in two groupings to commemorate the patients.

 Goodna Cemetery Woogaroo Asylum Memorial List

-Heritage documents for The Park have noted this in its end notes so I decided to chase up this document for its relation to the Asylum but all I could see are the familiar names of the first Medical Superintendent and asylum designer Kersey Cannan and former Wolston House owner Matthew Goggs.
+Heritage documents for The Park have noted this in its endnotes, so I decided to chase up this document for its relation to the Asylum but all I could see were the familiar names of the first Medical Superintendent and asylum designer Kersey Cannan and former Wolston House owner Matthew Goggs.

 Site today being maintained and cleaned the former patients are being looked after by a former Wolston Park Patient and volunteers